 - The grading system determines how the grade items in your gradebook contribute to students’ final grades.
-Select the Weighted button next to your choice and click the Continue button.
+Select the Weighted option and click the Continue button.

 Step 2: Final Grade Released

-The type of final grade to release determines if a calculated or adjusted final grade is released to students.
+The Final Grade Released determines if a calculated or adjusted final grade is released to students.
 Select the button next to your choice and click the Continue button.

-If you want students see their current overall grade, choose Calculated Final Grade.
-You must keep the grades current for the grade to be accurate for every student.
+If you want students to see their current overall grade, choose Calculated Final Grade.
+You must keep the grades current for the final grade to be accurate for every student.

 |Calculated Final Grade||(Default) The final grade calculated by the gradebook.|